Whiteknight/whiteknight.github.com/drafts/threading_vision_2.md

 will probably be writing yourself), or you can use a system of callbacks, or whatever.
 If you want immediate data propagation you are out of luck and there is nothing I can do to help you with that.

+A complaint that I can foresee receiving goes something like this: "The JVM/.NET/whatever VM allows me to write data between threads immediately, if Parrot doesn't do that, it's a design flaw and Parrot is inherently inferior."
+My reply is that if we wanted to do the same things as the JVM or .NET, just as well as they do them, we would be writing software for the JVM or .NET instead.
+They are already very good at what they do and how they do it, and trying to emulate their behavior is not a design goal for Parrot.
+This threading system that I am proposing for Parrot will be different from offerings on other virtual machines.
+In some ways it will be better.
+In others, worse.
+To get the most out of it, you are going to have to use different techniques and algorithms than you would use on a different platform.

 Data consistency is a similar problem.
 We can't guarantee that when you read data from across threads that it will be consistent.
 The data could be in the